How To Discover A Competitor's Budget For Contextual Advertising: 3 Unusual Methods

 The most interesting thing is that click-through rate (CTR) does not directly affect the cost.
 If the positions remain the same, an increase in CTR will reduce CPC, but it will also increase the number of clicks and, as a result, the expense will remain the same.

-You can also explore all competitors at once and not one by one.
+You can also research all competitors at once and not one by one.
 To do this, you need to enter your domain and all competitors into Queries, and then, instead of bestwatch.ru, enter your competitors in the code in sequence and press Evaluate SQL.

 Learn how to get the most out of Serpstat